icsnju/visualinux/README.md

 - Python 3.10+

-- Node.js 18+
+- Node.js 18+ (more recommanded 20+)

 - Linux kernel 6.1.X (otherwise Visualinux is still available, but some of our default VKern code might need to be rewritten due to the kernel version difference)

-The tool has been well-tested on a Ubuntu 22.04 host with Python 3.10.12 and Node.js v18.20, with both gdb (QEMU) and kgdb (rpi-400) targeting on Linux kernel 5.15 and 6.1.25.
+The tool has been well-tested on a Ubuntu 22.04 host with Python 3.10.12 and Node.js v18.20/v20.17, with both gdb (QEMU) and kgdb (rpi-400) targeting on Linux kernel 5.15 and 6.1.25.

 ## Build